On behalf of The Law Office of Gustavo E. Frances, P.A.

 An amicable divorce is often the best way to end things.
 Although spouses in Florida are required to share financial information, in a simple divorce you can always waive the financial affidavit.
 It will save time and avoid any complications or additional documents to submit.

-In order to file a dissolution of marriage in Florida, you will first have to complete the appropriate petition the county you reside.
+In order to file a dissolution of marriage in Florida, you will first have to complete the appropriate petition in the county you reside.
 You will also have to pay fees when filing the “Petition for Simplified Dissolution.”
 It’s possible you and your spouse agree on the division of assets yet it’s best to put everything in writing.
 You will both need to sign this document.

 There is always the chance that things will not go as planned.
 If this is your case, you may want to wear your best divorce boxing gloves.
 Every situation is unique and only you will be able to figure out what works for you.
 A contested divorce may be the best option as you will be dealing with legal matters that aren’t that simple.